adafruit/circuitpython-weekly-newsletter/assets/20240304/README.md

-## May 4, 2024 CircuitPython Newsletter Assets
+## March 4, 2024 CircuitPython Newsletter Assets

 Please preface all asset filenames for this issue with 20240304, re.
 20240304neopixel.jpg